-This information can also be used to hack the system!
+If you’re feeling slightly naughty, this information can also be used to hack the system!
 If you wear your device on your dominant hand, but specify in the app you wear it on your non-dominant hand, you can add more steps than you’re actually making!

 Oh no!
 I’ve left my Fitbit at home again!!